 And this is assuming your office still exists.
 A lot of companies have their entire workforce working remotely right now, and have continued to operate, which begs the question: why continue the expense of an office?
 It’s safe to assume some of these businesses will be closing their offices and switching to a solely remote working structure in the near future.
 The economic impact of Covid-19 will be a driving factor here, since the economic downturn will be forcing CFOs across the country to start cutting costs, and – for some – offices will be the first expense to go.

-Social distant workplaces
+Socially distant workplaces

 A lot of people have jobs that can’t be done at home, and this has given us a glimpse of what the socially distant office of the future might look like.
-While some companies have had to shut down and furlough staff, businesses providing an essential service have continued to have employees coming into the office, while taking steps to make sure these employees are safe, you can read about the changes 4D has made here.
+While some companies have had to shut down and furlough staff, businesses providing an essential service have continued to have employees coming into the office, while taking steps to make sure these employees are safe.
+You can read about the changes 4D has made here.

-These socially distant practises have only been possible thanks to having such a large amount of the workforce working from home, further reinforcing how companies will need to offer more working from home options post lockdown.
+These socially distant practises have only been possible thanks to having such a large number of the workforce working from home, further reinforcing how companies will need to offer more working from home options post lockdown.
 And in this BBC News video, some experts speculate how the architecture and behaviour in the office will change, including:

 - Space between desks